Integrated Variational Fourier Features for Fast Spatial Modelling with Gaussian Processes: Convergence

 where the last step follows from $(\log |Q_{\mathfrak{ff}}+\sigma^2I| - \log|K_{\mathfrak{ff}}+\sigma^2I|) \leq 0$ (see proof of Lemma 2 of \cite{burt2019}).
 Thus, we have

 Then the first part of the results follow by a straightforward application of Markov's inequality.
 For the second part, we replace the big $O$ notation with an explicit constant $\alpha_0>0$.

-Replace $\mathfrak{F}$ with $\F$, and $\alpha_0$ with $\alpha_0$ with $\alpha_1$ for the other bound. \end{proof} This result demonstrates that the objective we use for hyperparameter optimisation, even with the numerical approximation, converges at a reasonable rate to the log marginal likelihood, at least if the spectral density is sufficiently heavy tailed.
+\end{proof} This result demonstrates that the objective we use for hyperparameter optimisation, even with the numerical approximation, converges at a reasonable rate to the log marginal likelihood, at least if the spectral density has sufficiently light tails.
 This means it is a good surrogate for learning when we can set $M$ large enough.

 With the proper inducing features $u$, we can be reassured that the posterior predictives will not be too bad, since the whole process KL from the approximating to exact posterior is bounded as $\Lcal-\F$ \cite{matthews2016}.
 With $\hat{u}$, we require some additional reassurance, which the is the subject of the next result. \begin{theorem}[\cref{thm:prediction} of the main text] For the optimised $\mu_u, \Sigma_u$ (to maximise $\mathfrak{F}$), let the posterior predictive at any test point $x_*$ using the exact features $u$ have mean and variance $\mu, \Sigma$, and with the approximate features $\hat{u}$ have mean and variance $\hat{\mu}, \hat{\Sigma}$.
-Then,
+Then, under assumptions A3 and A4,